Shizbriz/pythagoras/README.md

 # HackBio internship 2021

 In the recent years, the value of computational research has manifested.
 To gain the essence of this type of computational reserach the merit of this internship has sky rocketed.
 Every contributor in this team is eager to learn new computational skills and are willing to help each other out to submit the final tasks needed.
-We will use these 7 programming languages: Unix, R, Python, Javascript, Matlab, C++, Julia
+We will use these 8 programming languages: Unix, R, Python, Javascript, Matlab, C++, Julia and Perl

 # Team pythagoras